-'Petrov's Flu' is due for release in UK cinemas from 11 February 2022 with the support of the BFI, awarding funds from the National Lottery.
+'Petrov's Flu' was released in UK cinemas on 11 February 2022 with the support of the BFI, awarding funds from the National Lottery.

 The Petrovs are an average family living in the peaceful city of Yekaterinburg in post-Soviet Russia.
 They follow their daily regimens with quiet consistency, but beneath this layer of the ordinary, things turn out to be quite extraordinary.